Enter to main center

 1. Policy

-(4)Regarding the protection of the rights of fishers raised by both foreign and domestic NGOs, on May 20, 2022, the Executive Yuan approved the Action Plan on Human Rights and Fishery Industry, which is to be implemented by the Ministry of Labor, the Ministry of the Interior, the Ocean Affairs Council, the Ministry of Agriculture and the Ministry of Justice, with the aim to promote human rights and labor rights in the fishery industry, to improve our national image and to achieve sustainable industry development.
-The action plan was revised and reapproved in July 2023, with an increase in project funding to NT$1,030,167,000.
+(3)Regarding the protection of the rights of fishers concerned by both foreign and domestic NGOs, the EY approved the Action Plan on Human Rights and Fishery Industry on May 20, 2022.
+The action plan is jointly implemented by the Ministry of Labor, the Ministry of the Interior, the Ocean Affairs Council, the Ministry of Agriculture and the Ministry of Justice, with the aim to promote human rights and labor rights in the fishery industry, enhancing our national image and to achieve sustainable industry development.
+The action plan was revised and reapproved in July 2023, with total project funding increased to NT$1,030,167,000.

 2. Progress

-In order to strengthen the efforts of various central government agencies in preventing human trafficking, and to continuously integrate and coordinate the resources and capabilities from ministries to ensure the protection of human rights, the 2023-2024 Anti-Exploitation Action Plan was promulgated in April 2023, which consists of 19 issues related to human trafficking as well as 81 correspondent specific measures.
-During the same time, the EY instructed The Ministry of Agriculture to present the Action Plan on Human Rights and Fishery Industry, which integrates the Cooperative Mechanism for Strengthening Combat against Human Trafficking at Sea drafted by the Ministry of the Interior.
-The NIA remains dedicated to combating human trafficking and will continue its efforts in the coming years.
+In order to strengthen the efforts of central government agencies in preventing human trafficking and to continuously integrate and coordinate the ministerial resources and capabilities to ensure the protection of human rights, the 2025-2026 Anti-Exploitation Action Plan was promulgated in March 2025.
+The plan consists of 24 unresolved issues related to human trafficking as well as 120 corresponding specific measures.
+At the same time, the EY instructed the Ministry of Agriculture to introduce the Action Plan on Human Rights and Fishery Industry, which incorporates the Cooperative Mechanism for Strengthening Combat against Human Trafficking at Sea drafted by the Ministry of the Interior.
+The NIA remains committed to combating human trafficking and will continue these efforts in the years ahead.

 3. Achievements